-Councillors are elected to make decisions on behalf of their communities.
-Consultation with the community is one of a number of ways in which the Council interacts and engages with the people of Carterton to help it make informed decisions.
+While Councillors are elected to make decisions on behalf of their communities, engaging . with the community is important to help the Council make informed decisions.

-Effective community engagement builds trust in Council decision-making, while also increasing the Council's awareness of issues in the community, but over-consultation can exhaust the community's willingness to participate.
+Effective community engagement builds trust in Council decision-making, while increasing the Council's understanding of issues in the community, but over-consultation can exhaust the community's willingness to participate.

-As well as the informal methods of consultation, some decisions require a more structured form of engagement, due to the significance that a matter has within the wider community, or for groups within the community.
+As well as the informal methods of engagement, some decisions require a more structured form of engagement, due to the significance that a matter has within the wider community, or for groups within the community.
+This policy does not apply to decision-making under the Resource Management Act 1991.

 The Council may choose not to consult on some projects when it believes it has enough information with which to make an informed decision.

 The Council may choose not to consult when it believes the matter is not significant enough.
 In these cases, the public will receive information about the project and the decision.